ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Freshness

 All EAT use MUST provide a freshness mechanism to prevent replay and related attacks.
-The extensive discussion on freshness in {{RATS.Architecture}} including security considerations apply here.
+The extensive discussions on freshness in {{RATS.Architecture}} including security considerations apply here.
-(TODO: this is probably insufficient text, but it would be nice if it wasn't).

 ## Multiple EAT Consumers